antonblr/kubernetes-demo-cluster/README.md

     vagrant up

-Verify the cluster (`.cache` directory will be created on the host during the previous step)
+Verify the cluster (`.cache` directory will be created under `kubernetes-demo-cluster/` in the previous step)

     kubectl get nodes --kubeconfig=.cache/k8s-config.yaml